-The confusion over the Sustainability and Transformation Plans reflect this.
-If STPs are a planning mechanism then a hierarchical model is needed with individual organisations relinquishing authority to an executive leadership group (a group model).
-If it requires agility and emergent innovation a network form is the better option, but this does require sophisticated systems leadership as peers (see the attached resource on systems leadership).
+The confusion over the Primary Care Networks in the UK reflect this.
+If PCNs are a delivery mechanism for central policy then a hierarchical model is needed with individual practices relinquishing authority to an executive leadership group (a group model).
+If PCNs are to meet complex care needs collaboratively then this requires agility and emergent innovation, and a network form is the better option, but this does require sophisticated systems leadership as peers (see the associated resources on systems leadership).

-Where they work well there is a clear commitment and interest in the collective outcome, they invest in members who can understand multiple members views and can bring those views and issues together facilitating inter-group relationships and surface and work with inter-group conflict.
-A the core is the agreed task of the network.
+Where these place based networks work well there is a clear commitment and interest in the collective outcome, they invest in members who can understand multiple members views and can bring those views and issues together facilitating inter-group relationships and surface and work with inter-group conflict.
+At the core is the agreed task of the network.

 Malby, R., Mervyn, K. (2012) Networks – A briefing paper for The Health Foundation.
 University of Leeds.